pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 will be right to another hash
 and you can see that it was basically changed.
-And if this change is not from the pharmaceutical company, then you should ask the patient, should they really trust these instructions from the medicine or not?
+And if this change is not from the pharmaceutical company, then you should ask yourself, should I really trust these instructions from the medicine or not?

-This is just like examples of how they create smart contracts which are not related to financial.
+These are just like examples of how you can create smart contracts which are not related to financial stuff.

 One last example I give you
-and then we go to the financial progression.
+and then we go to the financial stuff again.

+### Checking Correct Wind Turbine Inspection by Insurers

 There was a big project where people in Denmark were producing those wind turbines for creating electricity.
-In those turbines, they kept on the break very often, especially when there is strong wind or some, yeah, bad weather conditions.
+In those turbines, they happened to break very often, especially when there is strong wind or some, yeah, bad weather conditions.
 So the insurance needs to pay for the repayment